How To Choose The Best Swimming Pool Heater (2019 Guide)

 There are more things to consider than upfront costs when choosing a pool heater, because each comes with its own costs to maintain.

-A gas pool heater is usually the cheapest of the bunch to buy, but if natural gas or propane costs in your area are high, then it could end up costing more every month.
+A gas model is usually the cheapest of the bunch to buy, but if natural gas or propane costs in your area are high, then it could end up costing more every month.

 A heat pump is the next on the list, usually costing a little more than a gas pump upfront.
 However, it does operate on electricity, so depending on the operating schedule, it could end up costing a lot each month as well.

-A solar heater is probably the most expensive of the pool heaters, but the energy it uses is free, so it’s monthly costs will be much less.
+A solar heater is probably the most expensive type, but the energy it uses is free, so it’s monthly costs will be much less.

 If you live in a southern state with lots of direct sunlight, a solar heater or heat pump will work well for your pool.